 Often those working in trades or medical fields often must complete a working interview where they demonstrate competence on machinery or equipment.
 In this case, it is not appropriate to wear a business suit to an interview that includes interacting with medical equipment.

 Working interviews are less common in health care, but they are not out of the question.
 Often, they occur as a second or later interview, once you’ve passed an initial screen.
 In that case, your interviewer should explain the nature of the interview.
 But again, it is better to ask if you should wear scrubs or business casual attire.

-What to Wear to an Interview in 2021: General Guide for Women
+What to Wear to an Interview in 2021: Interview Outfits for Women

 Women applying for a job in the health care field in 2021 will want to follow these general tips.

 Clothing: Whatever level of formality you choose, go for the dressier variety.
 If the office is business casual, wear dressy business casual (blouse and skirt or tailored slacks).
 If the office is more informal than that, wear smart business casual.
 Whatever you wear, make sure it fits appropriately, neither too loose nor too tight.

 For in-person interviews, make sure the shoes match the outfit in terms of formality.
 If the interview will include lots of walking, factor that in as well.